 ANALYSIS: Pulelehua will provide a mixture of affordable and market rate rental housing units (800 units) as well as for sale homes sites (100 lots) aimed at meeting the housing needs of the residents of West Maui.

-Pulelehua has entered into a Residential Workforce Housing Agreement with the County of Maui ensuring that 300 rental units will be set aside for low, very low, below moderate, and moderate-income residents.
+Petitioner has entered into a Residential Workforce Housing Agreement with the County of Maui ensuring that 300 rental units will be set aside for very low/low, below moderate, and moderate-income residents.
+Petitioner will be negotiating with the County of Maui on amendments to the Housing Agreement to address additional workforce housing provisions arising from community engagement discussions and meetings.